quanterall/HaskellMaterials/basics/extras/parsing-with-megaparsec.md

 ```

 We've now described that a hosts file is parsed by reading at least one host entry, and if we have
-several they will be separated by newlines.
-At this point we have to consider how we want to parse a
+several they will be separated by whitespace.
+At this point we have to consider how we want to
-`HostEntry`:
+parse a `HostEntry`:

 ```haskell
 hostEntryP :: Parser HostEntry